tylalin/en-itmatic101-blog/offsec/htb-bank-write-up.md

 # open aquatone_report.html with firefox
 $ firefox aquatone_report.html&

-# feh is a light-weight image viewer to png screenshots
-# install feh with apt so that we can view the screenshots of aquatone outputs
-$ sudo apt install feh

 ```

 It illustrates the process of using Aquatone, a reconnaissance tool, to capture screenshots and generate reports for a list of domain URLs.
 Here's a breakdown of each step: